benbalter/benbalter.github.com/_posts/2011-10-29-why-digital-talent-doesnt-want-to-work-at-your-company.md

   - government
   - job
   - talent
 post_format:
   - Quote

 ---

 As Aaron Shapiro over at Fast Company [cogently argues][1], "*it's because you're not providing them the right opportunity.
-The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world*."
+The talent you want would be happy to work in an un-air-conditioned garage in New Mexico if it meant the chance to change the world*." adsfa dsf adsfa sf

 Specifically he points out: